interior designers based in Portland, Oregon working worldwide

 Kitchen with painted inset shaker cabinets, brass cup hardware, hardwood flooring, and a custom island with woven bar stools and pendant lighting.

 At the height of the pandemic, a growing family approached Casework with a challenge: reinventing their recently purchased 1915 Seattle Dutch Colonial that needed to be stripped to the studs.
 The previous owner had held court for a half-century.
 The longtime empty nester had remained remarkably faithful to an unremarkable ’70s-style renovation, with the exception of updating some appliances.
-The classic four-bedroom, 3.5-bathroom, 3,000-square-foot home and its dormered second floor necessitated a full-scale restoration—the family wanted to preserve as much of the original structure as possible while giving it a fresh and functional update that felt in line with their style as much all while keeping in mind the character of a turn-of-the-century home.
+The classic four-bedroom, 3.5-bathroom and its dormered second floor necessitated a full-scale restoration—the family wanted to preserve as much of the original structure as possible while giving it a fresh and functional update that felt in line with their style as much all while keeping in mind the character of a turn-of-the-century home.

 Painted upper cabinets with open shelves with a teapot, cerused oak lower cabinets, custom vertical paneling, and marble counters and backsplash.